LCC-CIT/CS295N-CourseMaterials/Labs/Lab08-AandA/Lab08BInstructions_Authorization.md

 ## Objectives

-- Learn how to authenticate a user.
-- Learn how to authorize user access to different sections of a web app based on user roles.
+Learn how to authorize user access to different sections of a web app based on user roles.

 ## Instructions

 You will add all the same features to your web site that your instructor added to the example web site.

-### Authentication

-Add Authentication code to your lab web site for each of these features:

-- Registration
-- Login
-- Logout
-- Use the currently logged in user in any place where a user previously needed to enter their name.

 ### Authorization